lance27866854/Eye-Direction-Detector-for-mobile-devices/README.md

 ## Conclusion

 (1) we setup a complete dataset including 249 videos from 33 people.
-The characteristics of our dataset are the occlusions on faces and the variable light condition.
-In comparason to benchmark dataset, we focus on the applicability for mobile devices. <br>
+The images of our dataset feature occlusions on faces and variable light condition.
+In comparison to canonical dataset, we focus on the applicability for mobile devices. <br>
-(2) we built a computational process including the refinement on the region proposal mentioned in [7] and the classifier in [10]. <br>
+(2) we built a computational process including the refinement on the region proposal method mentioned in [7] and the eye-direction classifier in [10]. <br>
-(3) we designed 5 different data augmentation methods and substantiated its efficacy through experiments.
+(3) we designed some data augmentation methods and proved them of use through experiments.

 ## Download The Dataset

-> Thank Song Zhengqin (CS major student in THU) and Zhang Kezhen (CS major student in THU) for assiting in collecting and labelling the data.
+> Thank Song Zheng-qin (CS major student in THU) and Zhang Ke-zhen (CS major student in THU) for assiting in collecting and labelling the data.

 https://drive.google.com/file/d/1Ml1HEfVP628K-u3FS8LkobLbM3huANyj/view?usp=sharing